ekaterinakuzmina/ny_citybike/README.md

-# ny_citybike
+# NYY CityBike project

-Exploratory analysis of the data from NYC CityBike.
+The whole analysis you can find here.